JetBrains/Qodana/topics/clone-finder-output.md

 5. Language

     Displays the programming language of the clones.
 The EAP version of Clone Finder supports PHP, Java, and Kotlin.

+## Learn more

+* How to open a generated report in your browser: [HTML Report](html-report.md)

+* Basic structure and configuration of Qodana HTML reports: [UI Overview](ui-overview.md)

+* More information on command-line arguments for Clone Finder: [Docker Image Paths and Configuration Options](clone-finder-docker-techs.md)